 It can be disheartening when a grill disappoints and either malfunctions or does not cook sufficiently.
+There are a ton of different types of grills to choose from which is where BarbecueFAQ comes in handy.
 Look for these specific features when purchasing a grill to avoid any problems in heating, cooking, and longevity of your grill.
 Some of these categories may prove more important to different people, so weigh your choices carefully.

 Feature 1: Fuel

 Decide early on whether you’re searching for a charcoal or gas grill.
 They are vastly different and most already know which is their preference.
 Each has their own advantages and disadvantages.
 There are certain things you can only do on certain grills, and you will have to practice using your fuel of choice to use it most efficiently.